PolarGoose/BluetoothDevicePairing/README.md

 * [Costura Fody](https://github.com/Fody/Costura) to create a single file executable.

 ### Device pairing by name
-In order to pair a device by name, the utility starts with discovering all available devices and tries to find a device with the required name.
-After a device is found its mac address is used to request pairing.
+To pair a device by name, the utility starts by discovering all available devices and tries to find a device with the required name.
+After a device is found, its Mac address is used to request pairing.
 The command will fail if there are several devices with the same name.

 # Return values
-In case of failure the command returns value `-1`.
-In case of success the `0` is returned.
+If the command fails, it returns the value `-1`.
+If it succeeds, it returns `0`.

 # Build
 * Use `Visual Studio 2022` to open the solution file and work with the code
-* Run `.github/workflows/build.ps1` to build a release (to run this script `git.exe` should be in your PATH)
+* Run `.github/workflows/build.ps1` to build a release (to run this script, `git.exe` should be in your PATH)

 # References
 * [Windows.Devices.Enumeration API usage examples](https://github.com/microsoft/Windows-universal-samples/tree/master/Samples/DeviceEnumerationAndPairing)